prem-muthedath/atlas/README.md

 	(a) Total cost of the BOM -- actual and expected values;
 	(b) An indented Textual representation of parts in the BOM tree and their computed costs;
 	(c) An XML representation of parts in the BOM tree and their computed costs.

+  For items (b) and (c), you should see both default representation as well as a customised one.